kagoodrich/SRECON2020/README.md

 - Unit Tests for Security

 4 Steps to Security Chaos Engineering
-1.Define expected behavior of a security defense 2.Hypothesize that when security turbulence is introduced it will be either prevented, remediated, or detected.
+Define expected behavior of a security defense Hypothesize that when security turbulence is introduced it will be either prevented, remediated, or detected.
-3.Introduce a variable that introduces security turbulence.
+Introduce a variable that introduces security turbulence.
-4.Try to disprove the hypothesis by looking for a difference in expected behavior and actual behavior
+Try to disprove the hypothesis by looking for a difference in expected behavior and actual behavior
 ---
 Failure is Not an Option!
 SRE Lessons 50 Years after the Apollo 13 Flight to the Moon - https://www.usenix.org/sites/default/files/conference/protected-files/srecon20americas_slides_barron.pdf